I’ve nurtured this dream for more than a decade, says the director of PT Usha biopic

 But Chopra, who has been dividing her time between Bollywood, Hollywood and American television projects over the last few years, is yet to confirm her availability.
 “She [Chopra] starred in Mary Kom’s biopic in 2014, so I am not sure whether people would accept her as Usha,” Varmha added.
 “Moreover, the actor should stay with the team for a long period to interact with Usha and learn about her life.
 We may have to recreate several athletic competitions too.”

-Sonam Kapoor is also being considered if Chopra is not available, Varmha said.
+Sonam Kapoor is also being considered for the role, Varmha said.
 “Everything will be finalised within six months.”

 Sprinting to success